srlang/ms-thesis-paper/README.md

 You will need to retrieve the tktl.sty files from the University of Helsinki CS department.
 I was unsure of the copying restrictions, but they can be found
 at: [GitHub here](https://github.com/UniversityHelsinkiTKTL/tktltiki2).

+It is important to note that, if there are any Unicode characters remaining in the final paper's contents (ÄÖÅ), the input encoding must be changed in the class file from `latin9` to `utf8`.